nopSolutions/nopCommerce-Docs/en/running-your-store/catalog/products/specification-attributes.md

   This table can be displayed on the product details page if you select the **Show on product page** field when [adding a specification attribute to a product](xref:en/running-your-store/catalog/products/add-products#specification-attributes).

 - Allow your customers to search computers using the filter functionality.
-Let's say we can search in your store by color, screensize, CPU type and memory.
+Let's say we can search in your store by CPU type and memory.
 Then the category page will look the following way:

   ![Filtering](_static/specification-attributes/filter.jpg)